erfth/vps-install/ssh-settings.md

 ssh-keygen -t ed25519 -C "user@host or email"

-# creatin a SSH config-file for easy access to your remote servers
+# creating a SSH config-file for easy access to your remote servers
 create a new file with the name _config_ in the .ssh folder of your host and copy&paste the follow lines

 ```